All Souls College, Oxford: Examination fellowships

 Before 2010 candidates also faced another examination, a free-form "Essay" on a single, pre-selected word.

 Four to six finalists are invited to a viva voce or oral examination.
 Previously, these candidates were then invited to dinner with about 75 members of the college.
 The dinner did not form part of the assessment, but was intended as a reward for those candidates who had reached the latter stages of the selection process.
 However, the dinner has been discontinued as the college felt candidates worried too often that it was part of the assessment process.

 About a dozen examination fellows are at the college at any one time.
 There are no compulsory teaching or requirements, although examination fellows must pursue a course of study or research at some point within their first two years of fellowship.
-They can study anything for free at Oxford with room and board.
+They can study anything for nothing at Oxford with room and board.
 As "Londoners" they can pursue approved non-academic careers if desired, with a reduced stipend, as long as they pursue academia on a part-time basis and attend weekend dinners at the college during their first academic year.
 As of 2011 each examination fellow receives a stipend of £14,842 annually for the first two years; the stipend then varies depending on whether the fellow pursues an academic career.